fablabnbg/inkscape-silhouette/README.md

 ### FreeBSD

-Note the recipe here specifies `py37-libusb1`, but that is by now likely out of date.
-Therefore, you need to choose the usb package appropriate to the version of python that runs by default as `python3`.
+Note the recipe here specifies `py38-libusb1`.
+In case this is out of date, you need to choose the usb package appropriate to the version of python that runs by default as `python3`.

 ```
-sudo pkg install inkscape py37-libusb1
+sudo pkg install inkscape py38-libusb1
 cd /tmp
 wget -c "https://github.com/fablabnbg/inkscape-silhouette/archive/master.zip"
 unzip master.zip